+C20H22N8O5

-C20H22N8O5 M.W.
+M.W.
 454.45

 Methotrexate Injection, USP is sterile and nonpyrogenic and may be given by the intramuscular, intravenous or intra-arterial route (see DOSAGE AND ADMINISTRATION).
-However, the preserved formulation contains Benzyl Alcohol and must not be used for intrathecal or highdose therapy.
+The preserved formulation contains benzyl alcohol; do not use for intrathecal or high-dose therapy.